 International High-Limit Temporary and Permanent Disability Insurance

-If you are a professional expatriate, you may have already built a financial plan, with a 401K or other retirement accounts and maybe even life insurance.
+If you are a professional expatriate, you may have already built a financial plan, with a pension or other retirement accounts or even life insurance.
 However, have you taken into account what would happen if you were disabled and unable to work as a result of either illness or injury?

 Obtaining additional disability insurance allows individuals and their families to maintain their standard of living if an injury or illness causes a significant work interruption.
 How much would disablement really cost?
-A 30-year-old, earning USD 50,000 a year, would lose USD 2.1 million in unearned wages over a 35-year period with a total disablement.
+A 30-year-old, earning GBP 35,000 a year, would lose GBP 1.4 million in unearned wages over a 35-year period with a total disablement.

 Policies at other carriers may restrict certain occupations or exclude high-risk locations.
 Clements’ International High-Limit Temporary and Permanent Disability Insurance provide the right protection for individuals around the world, ensuring that standards of living can be maintained.